morelrep/morel-theme/_posts/2025-03-17-submodules.md

-Got it!
-Let’s go step by step with explicit examples, making it crystal clear when we’re working in the **main repository** and when we’re dealing with the **submodule**.

----

 ## **Step 1: Create a Main Repository**
 First, let’s set up a **main repository** where we will add a submodule.